axeal/tf-do-rke/README.md

 - Provision Digital Ocean droplets and install the Docker daemon on these
 - Create a cluster.yml configuration file containing those droplets to enable provisioning a Kubernetes clusters with [Rancher Kubernetes Engine (RKE)](https://rancher.com/docs/rke/latest/en/)
+- Create an ssh_config file in the terraform module directory for connecting to the droplets

 ## Other options